People / Pierre Chouteau

 Pierre Chouteau

-Pierre Chouteau and his half-brother Auguste[1]Pierre was christened Jean Pierre but seldom used his full name.
+Pierre Chouteau (10 October 1758–10 July 1849) and his half-brother Auguste[1]Pierre was christened Jean Pierre but seldom used his full name.
 Auguste is sometimes referred to as René Auguste, the same name as his father, the co-founder of St. Louis.
-William E. Foley and C. … Continue reading dominated the St. Louis-based fur trade when the Lewis and Clark Expedition arrived in 1803.
-Their main trading partners were the Osages, and while the expedition wintered at St. Louis, Pierre organized the first delegation of Missouri-based Indians to travel to Washington City.
-After the expedition left St. Louis, Pierre was witness to the 3 November 1804 treaty negotiated in St. Louis between William Henry Harrison and the Sauks and Foxes.
-In 1808, he became the American agent and commissioner of the Osage.[2]Stan Hoig, The Chouteaus: First Family of the Fur Trade (Albuquerque: University of New Mexico Press, 2008), 261.
+William E. Foley and C. … Continue reading were already pivotal figures in the St. Louis fur trade when the Lewis and Clark Expedition arrived in 1803.
+They primarily traded with the Osage, and during the expedition’s winter stay in St. Louis, Pierre organized the first delegation of Missouri-based Native Americans to travel to Washington City.

 Related Pages